JVillella/JVFloatingDrawer/README.md

 ##### Animators

-Animators are main players of `JVFloatingDrawer`. `JVFloatingDrawer` comes with a prebuilt spring animator that can be customized by settings its `animationDuration`, `animationDelay`, `springDamping`, and `initialSpringVelocity`.
+Animators are the main players of `JVFloatingDrawer`. `JVFloatingDrawer` comes with a prebuilt spring animator that can be customized by settings its `animationDuration`, `animationDelay`, `springDamping`, and `initialSpringVelocity`.
 After instantiating a new animator object you assign it to the `animator` property on the `JVFloatingDrawerViewController` to let it work its magic.
 You can make your own animators by implementing the `JVFloatingDrawerAnimation` protocol.
 More on that later.

 #### `JVFloatingDrawerView`

 `JVFloatingDrawerView` is an internal class that you will not have to deal with as a user.
 It's tasked with laying out the drawer via autolayout constraints.
 It handles decorations like the shadow and rounded corners you see around the center view controller.
-Each view controller (center, left, and right) of the `JVFloatingDrawerViewController` are wrapper in `UIView` containers.
+Each view controller (center, left, and right) of the `JVFloatingDrawerViewController` are wrapped in `UIView` containers.
 This is how we support swapping drawers.

 ## Creating Your Own Animators

 The `JVFloatingDrawerSpringAnimator` class is a featured animator for you to use.
 If you want to create your own however, it's easy.
-Animators all adhere to the `JVFloatingDrawerAnimation` protocol. `JVFloatingDrawerAnimation` has two **required** methods *presentation* and *dismissal*:
+All animators adhere to the `JVFloatingDrawerAnimation` protocol. `JVFloatingDrawerAnimation` has two *required* methods **presentation** and **dismissal**:

 #### Presentation

 `- (void)presentationWithSide:(JVFloatingDrawerSide)drawerSide sideView:(UIView *)sideView centerView:(UIView *)centerView animated:(BOOL)animated completion:(void(^)(BOOL finished))completion`

 Given a drawer side, the containing side view, and the containing center view, implementations must bring the side view on screen.
 If the `drawerSide` is equal to `JVFloatingDrawerSideLeft` the view will be *left-adjacent* to the  `centerView`.
 If the `drawerSide` is equal to `JVFloatingDrawerSideRight` the view will be *right-adjacent* to the  `centerView`.
 You have complete control over how you do this.
-I used view transforms in my implementation and called `UIView`'s `-animateWithDuration:delay:usingSpringWithDamping:initialSpringVelocity:options:animations:completion:]`.
+I used view transforms in my implementation and called `UIView`'s `-animateWithDuration:delay:usingSpringWithDamping:...`.
 Technically, you don't even have to make it floating.
 You could copy the traditional drawer slide-in style if you like.
 Finally, implementations must react accordingly if the user wants this animated or not via the `animated` flag, and then call the `completion` block at the end.

 #### Dismissal